 If we replace the barbarian-furs with some kind of clothing a touch less…ah, troublesome…this is a kind of warrior that is easy to recognize.
 These are – as they are in Martin’s world-building, Steppe nomads.
 They are not very good steppe nomads; their equipment – particularly in the show, which has badly misunderstood Martin’s description of the Arakh – doesn’t seem to be at the same level of quality or suitability as historic Mongols, Turks, Huns, etc. But steppe nomad horse archers they are.

-It actually makes a lot of sense that this large army could get close to Jamie without being spotted.
+It actually makes a lot of sense that this large army could get close to Jaime without being spotted.
 Steppe nomads like the Mongols were famous for being able to make long-distance strategic movements with surprising rapidity and they could camp without campfires (in part because they could preserve meat under their saddles – one of these days we’ll talk about Mongol logistics; it’s awesome and gross).
-I have no trouble believing that they showed up where least expected with little warning, even if Jamie does seem to have also had a terrible scouting plan.
+I have no trouble believing that they showed up where least expected with little warning, even if Jaime does seem to have also had a terrible scouting plan.

 The assault ‘plan’ they execute – essentially a poorly organized swarming attack – is just terrible.
 Attacking with light cavalry like this is all about encirclement, ranged fire and morale.
 Without any armor, a horse and rider are a big target, so getting close to infantry in good order is suicide.
 Instead, the key tactic is feigned flight, using the illusion of retreat to lure the infantry out of formation, where it can be encircled and destroyed.